Tips For Balancing Work And Home Life And Maintaining Mental Health

 Prevalence of work-life imbalance in the US workforce

 According to the American Psychological Association’s 2023 Work in America Survey, 77% of workers said they experienced workplace stress at the time of the survey.
-It also shares that 57% say they’ve experienced negative impacts due to work-related stress, such as:
+It also said that 57% say they’ve experienced negative impacts due to work-related stress, such as:

 • Emotional exhaustion